KTH/devops-course/contributions/essay/aronber-yannik/Readme.md

       - docs
       - trying builds
       - releasing
-- General Contribution process (linking bots and actions together)
+   - The branches and repositories used
+- Summary

 ## Contributors